 Currently, the process of HSPA defined in the Tallin Charter is country-driven, meaning that each country decides on the specific goals and methods for conducting the assessment.
 The current situation is evolving towards a more standardised approach at European level.

 A set of indicators related to each dimension of the performance of the health system is defined.
 Indicator values are then measured and monitored over time.
 Those values are interpreted by comparing them with predefined objectives, or with the values of other (similar) countries.
 Tendencies over time are also examined.

 Is there a Health System Performance Assessment in Belgium?

 Since 2010, the Belgian Health Care Knowledge Centre (KCE), Sciensano and the National Institute for Health and Disability Insurance jointly conduct a HSPA every 3-4 years in Belgium.
 A set of approximately 80 indicators is measured to assess each dimension of the performance.

 How does the Belgian Health system perform?

-The most recent HSPA was performed in 2015.
+The most recent HSPA was conducted in 2019.
 Download the full report